apache/geode-benchmarks/README.md

 Options:

     -Phosts                : Hosts used by benchmarks on the order of client,locator,server,server (-Phosts=localhost,localhost,localhost,localhost)
     -PoutputDir            : Results output directory (-PoutputDir=/tmp/results)
     -PtestJVM              : Path to an alternative JVM for running the client, locator, and servers.
 If not specified JAVA_HOME will be used.
 Note all compilation tasks will still use JAVA_HOME.
-    --tests      : Specific benchmarks to run (--tests=PartitionedPutBenchmark) -d           : Debug
+    -PwithSecurityManager  : Flag to start Geode with the example implementation of SecurityManager --tests                : Specific benchmarks to run (--tests=PartitionedPutBenchmark) -d                     : Debug
     -i                     : Info

 ### Running in aws